Oatmeal energy balls are quick, simple, make ahead snack perfect as after-school treat.

 Healthy oatmeal energy balls

 These tasty little oatmeal energy balls are packed with fiber, nutrients, healthy fats and a bit of proteins.
 Truly a guilt free treat for kids with no added sugar.
 Just stir all the ingredients together, shape them into a ball and chill for 30 minutes.
 My little chef is a great fan of peanut butter and chocolate combo, however I am sure almond butter or cashew butter would taste good too in this recipe.
+These little treats are my daughter’s favourite after school snacks along with date bars.

 Rolled oats: 1 cup